Keith Monk: leading change adding value

 “They had been right to challenge and protest previously and it reminded me again that stakeholder management isn’t about a mechanical communications plan but it is always about relationships and engaging with people’s emotions.”

-Lesson 3: overcome the project paradox
+Leading change adding value lesson 3: overcome the project paradox

 Keith is a big believer in what he calls, “Being really clear on the three Os: Objectives, Outputs and Outcomes.”